kyonides/hiddenchest_linux/extras/help/InputGamepad.md

 ##### **vendor**
 <a name="vendor"></a>
-> Returns the gamepad's vendor ID.
+> Returns the gamepad vendor's name as a Ruby String.

 ##### **type**
 <a name="type"></a>